GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

         gcloud functions deploy stop-instances-fct --region=us-central1 --entry-point=stopInstances \
             --runtime=nodejs8 --trigger-topic=stop_dev_vms
     ```
+### Testing

+1. Now that you have created all needed resources it is time for testing.
+You can do this from the Google Cloud Console under "Cloud Scheduler" ad then identify your **Start_VMs_job** cron job and click on "Run now".
+This will start the two VMs created earlier.
+Alternatively, you can simply run the following comand:

+        ```
+            gcloud beta scheduler jobs run Start_VMs_job
+        ```

+2. Navigate to "Compute Engine" section in the UI and check if the VMs have been started.
+3. Navigate back to Cloud Scheduler, find your cron job **Start_VMs_job** and click on "Run now".
+Or simply run the following command:

+        ```
+            gcloud beta scheduler jobs run Stop_VMs_job
+        ```

+4. Navigate Back "Compute Engine" section in the UI and check if the VMs are shutdown.

 # Important Considerations
 - This solution does only switch off VMs, without caring which applications are running inside.
 You can use shutdown scripts if you wish to perform some tasks before the VM is shutdown.